TheVisitor42/Dazzling2-mini/docs/protocol.md

 Stocks

-- Every 5 minutes
+- Every day of the work week at noon

 Weather

-- Every 30 minutes
+- Every day at noon and every other day at 6 am and pm.

 Clock